 - Not attending BMCC:$25 for the math, writing, and reading.

 Retakes: $5 for each subject area.
+Students may retest an additional two times per subject area.

 Testing Accommodations: Students that need to request a placement assessment with accommodations due to a documented disability, should contact the Student Health and Wellness Center Coordinator at 541-278-5965.